chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Updates the current *operation mode* of the machine to the connected iChen® 4.0 Server.
+Updates the current *operation mode* of the machine to the connected iChen® Server 4 instance.
 (See [this document](https://github.com/chenhsong/OpenProtocol/blob/master/doc/enums.md#opmodes) for the full list of operation modes.

 ### Syntax